evshary/rnrOS/README.md

-# tmpOS
+# rnrOS
-This is tmpOS
+This is rnrOS